lukkoeh/t4-document-application/README.md

 2. A Container for the RESTful API (php:8.2-apache)
 3. A Container for the WebSocket Server (php:8.2-cli)
 4. A Container for the Database (mariadb:latest)
+5. A Container for swagger UI to view the OpenAPI Specification (swaggerapi/swagger-ui)

 ### Where do I find the Database Layout?
 The database layout is located at './layout.sql' and can be imported manually.